-\textbf{Adverse Weather Removal.} Adverse weather removal has been investigated in many aspects.
-From the perspective of universality, the related works can be divided into task-specific and task-agnostic methods.
+Adverse weather removal has been explored over the past years.
+Related works can be divided into task-specific and task-agnostic.
 The adverse weather mainly includes rain, snow, and haze.
 For task-specific methods, one network aims to deal with certain weather.
-Li et al.~\cite{li2018recurrent}, Ren et al.~\cite{ren2019progressive}, and Jiang et al.~\cite{jiang2020multi} remove the rain based on progressively refining the image.
-Qu et al.~\cite{qu2019enhanced} predict images without haze based on a generative network.
-Dong et al.~\cite{dong2020multi} remove the haze based on boosting and error feedback.
-GridDehazeNet~\cite{liu2019griddehazenet} and FFA-Net~\cite{qin2020ffa} use the attention operations for dehazing.
+Li et al.~\cite{li2018recurrent}, Ren et al.~\cite{ren2019progressive}, and Jiang et al.~\cite{jiang2020multi} remove rain based on progressively refining the image.
+Dong et al.~\cite{dong2020multi} remove haze based on boosting and error feedback.
+GridDehazeNet~\cite{liu2019griddehazenet} and FFA-Net~\cite{qin2020ffa} use attention operations for dehazing.
 Wu et al.~\cite{wu2021contrastive} introduce contrastive learning to dehaze.
-DeSnowNet~\cite{liu2018desnownet}, JSTASR~\cite{chen2020jstasr}, and Chen et al.~\cite{chen2021all} aim to remove snow with different status adaptively.
+DeSnowNet~\cite{liu2018desnownet}, JSTASR~\cite{chen2020jstasr}, and Chen et al.~\cite{chen2021all} aims to remove snow with different status adaptively.

 In contrast to task-specific methods, some methods can be adopted for different weathers, i.e., the task-agnostic methods.
 Some of these methods can deal with only one type of degradation.
 These methods need to be trained for each task separately.
-MPRNet~\cite{zamir2021multi}, HINet~\cite{chen2021hinet}, SwinIR~\cite{liang2021swinir}, and Restormer~\cite{zamir2022restormer} are architectures for general image restoration.
+MPRNet~\cite{zamir2021multi}, SwinIR~\cite{liang2021swinir}, and Restormer~\cite{zamir2022restormer} are architectures for general image restoration.
 Most of these architectures implement deraining as one of the tasks in the experiments.
 Some methods can remove multiple adverse weathers at once.
 All-in-One~\cite{li2020all} uses neural architecture search (NAS) to discriminate between different tasks.
 Several strategies are proposed to handle multiple adverse weathers simultaneously.
 TransWeather~\cite{valanarasu2022transweather} uses learnable weather-type embeddings in the decoder.
-Chen et al.~\cite{chen2022learning} use a two-stage knowledge learning mechanism for comprehensive bad weather.
-BID~\cite{han2022blind} aims to decompose the degraded images into constituent underlying images and other components.
+Chen et al.~\cite{chen2022learning} use a two-stage knowledge-learning mechanism for comprehensive bad weather.
+BID~\cite{han2022blind} aims to decompose degraded images into constituent underlying images and other components.